vdods/SwipeyJoeMcDesktop/README.md

 - Hand swipe (a quick, linear motion with the fingers extended) in any of the 8 compass directions E, NE, N, NW, W, SW, S, SE (think of the compass hanging vertically on a wall), distinguishing between left and right hands.
 - Key tap (With hand extended, palm down, using a single finger to quickly tap in mid-air, as if there were a keyboard directly under the finger) with any of the 5 fingers.

-Here is an example configuration file with comments describing what each line does.
-The brief_description and detailed_description key/value pairs are not currently used, but will be once the visualization component is implemented.
+Here is an example configuration.
+The brief_description and detailed_description key/value pairs are not currently used past self-documentation, but will be once the visualization component is implemented.

     {
         "description":"Victor Dods' configuration file for use with Linux/KDE.",